Nature & Play-based Pedagogy

-Anxiety in children is increasing.
 Research to understand how children develop in our world today is important.
-There is strong evidence that when children connect through play in a natural environment they are less anxious and the importance of play should not be limited to break times at school.
-At Upper Sturt and in line with the Australian Curriculum General Capabilities we provide opportunity for play in nature which is then connected to personal learning.
-It is the essence of connection to a child’s real world where exploring and discovery are in their power and control.
+There is strong evidence that when children connect through play in a natural environment, they are less anxious, and the importance of play should not be limited to break times at school.
+At Upper Sturt and in line with the Australian Curriculum General Capabilities we provide an opportunity for play in nature which is then connected to personal learning.
+It is the essence of connection to a child’s real-world where exploring and discovery are in their power and control.

-On Wednesday mornings students move into their clans and take part in Kamana: a deep nature connection session.
-With the guidance of their mentor, each clan benefits from various activities which cover aspects such as mammals and tracking, hazards and naturalist routines, plants, ecology and community, trees and survival, birds and awareness, and more.
+Our Kamana Program supports the Environmental Learning and the General Capabilities components of the Australian Curriculum.
+On Wednesday mornings students move into their clans and take part in Kamana.
+With the guidance of their mentor, each clan benefits from various activities which cover aspects such as mammals and tracking, hazards and naturalist routines, plants, ecology and community, trees and survival, birds and awareness, craft and more.
 The activities, which immerse children in nature, begin to unpack and reveal a sensory awareness and natural connection which is often lost inside a classroom.
 Incredible learning opportunities arise through this time.

 Project Based Learning

 Project Based Learning (PBL) is developed from the area of personal interest for each child.
 It not only engages children in their choice of inquiry/discovery but is a very good way to improve independent learning skills.
 It requires responsibility, time management, research and presentation skills.
 Once the project is planned through conferencing and planning sessions, teachers facilitate and support each child to achieve their planned outcome.
 These projects are sometimes completed in groups, and sometimes individually.